Jurickson Profar Player Props: Rockies vs. Padres

 Padres Pitching Rankings (2022)

-- Martinez takes the mound for his first start of the season for the Padres.
+- Lugo will take the mound to start for the Padres, his first this season.

-- The 32-year-old righty came out of the bullpen and threw three scoreless innings when he last appeared on Saturday, Oct.
-22 against the Philadelphia Phillies.
+- The 33-year-old right-hander came out of the bullpen and threw scoreless two-thirds of an inning when he last appeared Sunday, Oct.
+9 against the San Diego Padres.

 © 2023 Data Skrive.
 All rights reserved.